kamalakannan07/kamalakannan07/README.md

 A web application for managing attendance, timetables and student information.

 ### 💰 Flutter Expense Tracker
-A Flutter application for tracking daily income and expenses.
+A Flutter application for managing daily expenses.

 ### 🌐 Portfolio Website
-A responsive personal portfolio built using HTML, CSS and JavaScript.
+Responsive portfolio built using HTML, CSS and JavaScript.

 ### 🤖 AI Chatbot
 An AI chatbot that answers user queries.